Signed in as:

 Chronic Obstructive Pulmonary Disease (COPD) is a term used to describe a group of conditions that limit airflow into the lungs such as emphysema or chronic bronchitis.
 Most COPD (but not all) is caused by smoking.
 Treatment and management of COPD can really improve quality of life, control symptoms, and slow disease.

 A COPD Action Plan is a written plan between you and your health care team.
-It tells you how to recognize and manage COPD flare-ups.
-A COPD Action Plan will help you and your caregivers to quickly recognize and act to treat your flare-ups.
+It will help you and your team to quickly recognize and act to treat flare-ups.
 This will keep your lungs and you as healthy as possible.
-Create your COPD Action Plan today and use this to community with health care providers at your clinic, respiratory illness clinics, walk-in clinics or hospitals.
+Create your COPD Action Plan today and use this to communicate with health care providers at your clinic, respiratory illness clinics, walk-in clinics or hospitals.
 THFHT patients can also speak to any program staff or registered nurse to get help with making their COPD Action plan.

 The Smoking Treatment for Ontario Patients (STOP) Program is a province-wide program for smoking cessation treatment (up to 26 weeks of NRT) and counselling support to people who want to reduce/quit their tobacco use.
 The program and supports are free.
 The STOP Program is offered by CAMH and is funded by the Ontario Ministry of Health.
 Join today from the comfort of your home and receive free nicotine replacement therapy (NRT) patches and gum/lozenges mailed to your address.
 Read our section below for more information and other options for quitting.

 Living well with COPD is a free education series facilitated by the Northumberland Family Health Team.
 Registered for sessions either in-person at Ed's House in Cobourg or stream the sessions from the comfort of your home.
 Sessions include information on exercise and lung rehabilitation, developing an action plan for managing respiratory infections, nutrition, sleep and more.
-Please view the session list below and email or call to sign up.
+There are currently no active sessions available to book.

 Cancer Care Ontario offers proven, free and personalized tools to help you quit smoking successfully.
 Call Talk Tobacco, an Indigenous quit smoking and vaping support program ( 1-833 998-TALK (8255) or Smokers' Helpline (1-877-513-5333 ) or visit their website to learn more about online and in-person programs, online chat, or text support.
 Check out the First Week Challenge Contest where you can win $500.